VigneshDerangula/Magnificent-7-Market-Cap-Power-BI-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/1ef8bb5e-debb-43e9-bd4c-b3790c2b1146)

-## Challenges and Solutions

-*   **Data Cleaning:** [If you encountered challenges cleaning or preparing the data, describe them and how you addressed them.]
-*   **Visual Design:** [Mention any design considerations or challenges you faced in creating effective visualizations.]

 ## Future Enhancements

 *   **Add a slicer for year selection:**  This would allow users to focus on specific time periods.